Blasphemy Day: Intent

 During the first celebration of Blasphemy Day in 2009, Center for Inquiry President and CEO Ronald A. Lindsay stated in an interview with CNN: "[W]e think religious beliefs should be subject to examination and criticism just as political beliefs are, but we have a taboo on religion."
 According to USA Today's interview with Justin Trottier, a Toronto coordinator of Blasphemy Day, "We're not seeking to offend, but if in the course of dialogue and debate, people become offended, that's not an issue for us.
 There is no human right not to be offended."

 Criminal punishment for blasphemy

-In some countries, blasphemy is punishable by death, such as in Afghanistan, Pakistan, Iran and Saudi Arabia.
+Blasphemy is an offense punishable by death in several countries, including Afghanistan, Pakistan, Iran, Saudi Arabia and the northern portion of Nigeria.
+The offense is punishable by varying periods of imprisonment in multiple other countries, such as Algeria, Egypt, Indonesia, Iraq, Kazakhstan, Kuwait, Malaysia, Oman, Qatar, Russia, Sudan, Turkey and the United Arab Emirates.

-Nine member states of the European Union have laws against blasphemy or religious insult: Austria, Cyprus, Finland, Germany, Greece, Italy, Poland, Portugal, and Spain.
-In addition, blasphemy has recently been repealed in a number of other countries: Denmark (repealed 2017), France (Alsace-Moselle region only, repealed in January 2017), Iceland (repealed 2015), Ireland (ended January 2020), and Malta (ended 2016).
+Nine member states of the European Union have laws against blasphemy or religious insult, namely: Austria, Cyprus, Finland, Germany, Greece, Italy, Poland, Portugal, and Spain.
+In contrast, blasphemy laws have been recently repealed in a number of other countries: Denmark (repealed in 2017), France (repealed in January 2017 in the Alsace–Moselle region only), Iceland (2015), Ireland (January 2020), and Malta (2016).

-In 2009 six US states still had anti-blasphemy laws on their books: Massachusetts, Michigan, South Carolina, Oklahoma, Pennsylvania, and Wyoming, but law professor Sarah Barringer Gordon states that they are "rarely enforced".
+While some U.S. states still have blasphemy laws on their books, they are "rarely enforced", according to law professor Sarah Barringer Gordon.